Is ideating, tracing, or prototyping on your iPad or iPhone the beginning of your Design workflow?

 Specifies the display of handle end points (direction points):

-Displays direction points as small solid circles.
+Displays direction points as blue solid circles.

-Displays direction points as large solid circles.
+Displays direction points as white circles.

 Show Handles When Multiple Anchors Are Selected